 I wouldn’t necessarily recommend Onmisend to those simply looking for a dedicated landing page editor.
 However, online store owners – particularly those with Shopify – who are in need of email features, will find Onmisend to be a good option.

 So there you have it.
 Two top Mailchimp alternatives to throw into the mix.
 And if you’re in need of any more options, you can check out this post on free landing pages.

-The Wix landing page builder has even more options, though beginners might find it slightly overwhelming at first.
+The Wix landing page builder has even more customization options and tons of great looking templates.
+The only thing to be aware of is that beginners might find it slightly overwhelming at first.

 If you have any questions or comments about the providers mentioned in this article, please let me know in the comments section below.

 11 Jun 2020 – Added free landing page builders video